briansage/supergiant.github.io/source/docs/community/contributing.md

 ## Blog post commit messages

 Commit messages should be no longer than 50 characters.
 Put details about the commits into a body below the commit message.
-Github (and other Git repo management suites) turns these commit messages into nice interfaces to summarize your work.
+GitHub (and other Git repo management suites) turns these commit messages into nice interfaces to summarize your work.

 ## Build before any release